v-karunakars/hadoop-migration/environments/env1/kafka_connect_debezium_vm.md

 ```

 3. Open VS Code in the windows VM and connect to the linux VM using **Remote-SSH: Connect to Host..** and the same user name as step 1.
+Please note you need to install [VSCode remote extension ](https://code.visualstudio.com/docs/remote/remote-overview) for this option prior to this if you haven't done so already.

 4. Open the config file `/usr/lib/kafka_2.12-3.3.1/config/connect-distributed.properties` using **File:Open** and Update event hub namespace and connection string and save.